billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 add/subtract/multiply the source operand from/to/by the destination operand and and save the result in the destination operand.
-Other instructions may have an operand hardcoded in. ``idivl``, for example, requires that the dividend be in FIXMEAMPeax;, and FIXMEAMPedx; be zero, and the quotient is then transferred to FIXMEAMPeax; and the remainder to FIXMEAMPedx;.
+Other instructions may have an operand hardcoded in. ``idivl``, for example, requires that the dividend be in %eax;, and %edx; be zero, and the quotient is then transferred to %eax; and the remainder to %edx;.
 However, the divisor can be any register or memory location.

 On x86 processors, there are several general-purpose registers [4]_ (all of which can be used with ``movl``):

--  FIXMEAMPeax-indexed;
+-  %eax;

--  FIXMEAMPebx-indexed;
+-  %ebx;

--  FIXMEAMPecx-indexed;
+-  %ecx;

--  FIXMEAMPedx-indexed;
+-  %edx;

--  FIXMEAMPedi-indexed;
+-  %edi;

--  FIXMEAMPesi-indexed;
+-  %esi;

 In addition to these general-purpose registers, there are also several special-purpose registers, including:

--  FIXMEAMPebp-indexed;
+-  %ebp;

--  FIXMEAMPesp-indexed;
+-  %esp;

--  FIXMEAMPeip-indexed;
+-  %eip;

 -  FIXMEAMPeflags-indexed;

 We'll discuss these later, just be aware that they exist.
-[5]_ Some of these registers, like FIXMEAMPeip-indexed; and FIXMEAMPeflags-indexed;
+[5]_ Some of these registers, like %eip; and FIXMEAMPeflags-indexed;
 can only be accessed through special instructions.
 The others can be accessed using the same instructions as general-purpose registers, but they have special meanings, special uses, or are simply faster when used